Jujunol/django-template/readme.md

 - The ability to read from an .env file (refer to .env.example)
 - Useful common css helpers built on-top of materialize

+## Variations
+We keep different variations/prepackages on different branches

+- [API](https://github.com/Jujunol/django-template/tree/api) comes with a backend API system for working with JSON.
+Please note that does not contain a token auth system.

 ## Installation (Linux & Mac)